 - There are people who find white noise to be distracting or annoying.

-- Intense or prolonged exposure to white noise may be harmful to hearing.
+- Intense or prolonged exposure to it may be harmful to hearing.

 - It’s possible that a white noise machine will cost more than a fan or a hair dryer.